 On various dates from 2005 to 2012, CAI entered into ECA-backed loan facilities to partially finance the purchase of ten Airbus A319 aircraft, seven ATR 72-500 turbopop aircraft and ten Airbus A320 aircraft.
-The security trustee of the ECA loans established SPEs, namely CALL, BLL, SLL, SALL, VALL and POALL, which purchased the aircraft from the supplier and leases such aircraft to CAI pursuant to (a) ten-year finance lease arrangement for the ATR 72-500 turbopop aircraft and (b) twelve-year finance lease arrangement for the Airbus A319 and A320 aircraft.
-The quarterly and semi-annual rental payments made by CAI to these SPEs correspond to the principal and interest payments made by the SPEs to the ECA-backed lenders.
-The quarterly and semi-annual lease rentals to the SPEs are guaranteed by CPAHI and CAI.
-CAI has the option of purchasing the aircraft for a nominal amount at the end of such leases.
+The security trustee of the ECA loans established SPEs, namely CALL, BLL, SALL, VALL and POALL, which purchased the aircraft from the supplier and leases such aircraft to CAI pursuant to (a) ten-year finance lease arrangement for the ATR 72-500 turbopop aircraft and (b) twelve-year finance lease arrangement for the Airbus A319 and A320 aircraft, both with an option to purchase the aircraft for a nominal amount at the end of such leases.
+The lease rentals made by the CAI to these SPEs, correspond to the loan payments made by the SPEs to the ECA-backed lenders.